Oregon’s Nonprofits in 2021

 A not-for-profit corporation, commonly referred to as a “nonprofit,” is organized to achieve a purpose other than to generate a profit.
 These entities qualify for federal tax exempt status and must reinvest any surplus revenues into efforts that further the mission of the organization.
 They are prohibited from passing profits on to those who control the organization.
 These organizations range from trade unions and religious groups to food banks and private schools.
 Many hospitals are also organized as nonprofit corporations.

-The services are essential.
-Wages earned by employees at nonprofits are too.
-For the purposes of this article, the impact presented is limited primarily to employment and wages.
+For the purposes of this article, the impact of nonprofits presented is limited to employment and wages.

-- 43 percent of all nonprofits were in the other services industry
+- 41% of all nonprofits were in the other services industry

-- 61 percent of nonprofit employment was in health care
+- 63% of nonprofit employment was in health care and social assistance

-Keep in mind that not all nonprofit organizations are employers – and these organizations would be overlooked if relying solely on employment data.
+Keep in mind that not all nonprofit organizations are employers, and thus are not included in the employment and wage data presented here.
 Nonprofits in Oregon must register and be certified by the Secretary of State’s office, while the Department of Justice regulates charitable activities.

 The Secretary of State’s office provides a searchable database of active nonprofit corporations, available at this URL:

 Likewise, the Department of Justice has a searchable database for Oregon charities, here:

 How Many Nonprofit Employers Are There in Oregon?